vrsys/VRSYS-PupilLabs-EyeTracking/Packages/com.vrsys.pupillabs/README.md

 1. Add the Neon XR Core dependency to your project as described [here](https://docs.pupil-labs.com/neon/neon-xr/neon-xr-core-package/) in the _Adding Neon XR to Your Project_ section.
 2. Add this package, e.g. via Package Manager → "Add package from git URL" pointing at this repo, path `https://github.com/vrsys/VRSYS-PupilLabs-EyeTracking.git?path=/Packages/com.vrsys.pupillabs` (requires VRSYS-Core, `com.vrsys.core` to already be installed).
-4. Import the **Eye Tracking Samples** sample from the Package Manager window to get the example scenes and prefab described below.
+3. Import the **Eye Tracking Samples** sample from the Package Manager window to get the example scenes described below.

 ## Contents